Vegan Friendly Mattress Guide

 Shopping for a vegan-friendly bed can be confusing.
 If you know how to avoid cheap mass-produced foam you’re on your way to finding your perfect ethical nights sleep.
 Plant fibres offer you the Luxury of Natural Fibres without resorting to cheaper polyester.
 We understand that your budget will dictate the type of vegan fibres you can choose in a mattress but hope this article has helped shed some light on vegan mattresses.
 Wherever possible Natural Fibres should be chosen as they far outperform synthetic man-made alternatives.
 They are also less damaging to the environment making them a far more ethical choice.

-So if you’re looking for a Vegan mattress to suit you why not get in touch with our small friendly team who can assist?
-If you’ve struggled to find a suitable Vegan mattress why not let us know and we can help.
 You can call our small expert team on 0161 437 4419 or if you prefer to email why not get in touch with the form below?

 John Ryan the most trusted bed retailer